xiaoming-software/File2File-Desktop/README.md

 ### License

-This project is intended to be free and open source.
+This project is licensed under the **Apache License 2.0**.
-A standalone `LICENSE` file is not yet included in this repository; adding a standard license (such as MIT/Apache-2.0) is strongly recommended to clarify usage and distribution rights.
+See the `LICENSE` file in the repository root for the full license text.